waterthetrees/wtt_front/docs/pull-request-template.md

 - **fix:** a commit of the type _fix_ patches a bug in the codebase
 - **feat:** a commit of the type _feat_ introduces a new feature to the codebase
-- **BREAKING CHANGE:** a commit that has a footer BREAKING CHANGE:, or appends a _!_ after the type/scope, introduces a breaking API change. _A BREAKING CHANGE_ can be part of commits of any type.
+- **BREAKING CHANGE:** a commit that has a footer BREAKING CHANGE:, or appends a _!_ after the type/scope, introduces a breaking API change or other kind. _A BREAKING CHANGE_ can be part of commits of any type.
 - **types other than fix: and feat:** are allowed, recommends build:, chore:, ci:, docs:, style:, refactor:, perf:, test:, and others.

 **Example**